amd/aocl-data-analytics/doc/C_intro.rst

 Array storage
 -------------

-Algorithmic routines in the library expect two-dimensional arrays to be in column major format.
+Algorithmic routines in the library can handle two-dimensional arrays in either column-major or row-major order.
+However, for best possible performance, it is recommended that you store your data in column-major format, since row-major arrays may be copied and transposed internally.

 Interpreting missing data
 -------------------------